xinemata/Ideation-methodologies-2018-fall/README.md

 - Critique Project #13, #14, #15, #16, #17.
 Contribute THREE ideas to the Idea Factory

-Artist Research #4 (Due October 30)
+Final Presentation Proposal (Due October 30)

-Form groups of two to research an artist (assigned in class) who makes work about networks.
-Create a 5-minute, 20 slides Are.na presentation and be ready to present to class on Tuesday.
-Be sure to include the following information in your presentation:
+Create a 3-minute, 20 slides Are.na presentation and be ready to present to class on Tuesday.

-- Artist bio
-- What kinds of network(s) are they investigating?
-- How does the artist capture / reproduce these abstract concepts?
-- Why are these network(s) important to the artist?
-- How is the work received in the public sphere?

-## 4. Networks
+## 4. Final Presentation

-### Week 11 | Communication
+### Week 11

 #### Tuesday, October 30

-- Artist Research #4 Presentation
-- Intro to the Art of Communication
-- Project #18: Create a centralized communication network and a decentralized communication network through performance
+Final Presentation Proposal, present in class

 #### THURSDAY, November 1 - Research Day, NO CLASS

-Recommended reading: The Medium Is the Message (excerpt) by Marshall McLuhan
-Recommended reading: The Society of the Spectacle (excerpt) by Guy Debord and Ken Knabb

 ### Week 12